autogluon/autogluon/README.md

 # DeepInsight

-This repository contains a python version of the image transformation procedure described in the paper [DeepInsight: A methodology to transform a non-image data to an image for convolution neural network architecture](https://doi.org/10.1038/s41598-019-47765-6).
+This repository contains the original MatLab code for DeepInsight as described in the paper [DeepInsight: A methodology to transform a non-image data to an image for convolution neural network architecture](https://doi.org/10.1038/s41598-019-47765-6), as well as a python implementation for some features.

+# pyDeepInsight

+This package provides a python version of the image transformation procedure of DeepInsight.

 ## Installation